By Amy Gorin, MS, RDN

 While at a neighborhood bistro last weekend, for instance, I shared a white pizza with truffle oil (with slices left to

 So if you’re choosing restaurant over fast-food food, are you really saving on calories, fat and sodium?
 Researchers at University of Illinois at Urbana-Champaign set out to answer this question.

 Their study, published in the European Journal of Clinical Nutrition, found that the extra calories and fat consumed by U.S. fast-food eaters and restaurant diners were about the same: People eating at fast-food restaurants ate an extra 190 calories and 11 grams fat, while restaurant diners took in an additional 187 calories and 10 grams fat.

-Of course, with a little know-how, you can easily order healthier dishes at restaurants.
+Of course, with a little know-how, you can easily order healthier dishes at the most nutritious fast food restaurants.
 Here are some to consider:

 - Panda Express' String Bean Chicken Breast: 190 calories, 9 grams fat

 - Ruby Tuesday New Orleans Seafood: 336 calories, 11 grams fat

 - Applebee’s Blackened Cajun Salmon: 240 calories, 9 grams fat